 Once you pass this command, you should see a package.json file created in your project directory.

-• Create the entry point file:
+Step 2: Create an entry point JavaScript file:

 touch index.js

-npm i express mongoose
+npm i mongoose express

 const express = require('express');